 The purpose of the Individual Student Alternative Education Plan (ISAEP) program is to provide individualized educational services for students 16 years of age and older as prescribed by the Virginia Board of Education.
 The program prepares qualifying secondary students to earn a high school equivalency credential while also developing career and technical skills.

 At a minimum, students enrolled in an ISAEP program should be provided an opportunity to earn a career readiness credential such as the Virginia Workplace Readiness Skills (WRS) for the Commonwealth Assessment or the National Career Readiness Certificate (CRC).
 ISAEP coordinators are expected to communicate and collaborate closely with their local and/or regional Career and Technical Education (CTE) departments to determine viable workforce training and credentialing options available to meet the needs of students enrolled in the ISAEP program.

-For a detailed list of Program Requirements, see the Page 3 of the Application document in Supporting Documents, below.
+For program requirements, see page 3 of the Application Package in Supporting Documents below.

-Direct questions to Beverly Godwin, Adult Secondary and ISAEP Programs Specialist, at the email address above or call (804) 786-7644.
+For any questions regarding the ISAEP grant application, please contact Beverly Godwin, Adult Secondary and ISAEP Programs Specialist, at Beverly.Godwin@doe.virginia.gov, or by telephone at (804) 786-7644.

 Virginia Department of Education

 Richmond, Virginia 23219